Women Who Weep

 Women Who Scream

-‘Call the Midwife’ is one of the very first English dramas that I watched in UK.
-I remember I enjoyed it so much, day after day that I felt guilt of some sort.
-That feeling I couldn’t understand.
-So I started to draw without any purpose, a series of quite law images.
+‘Call the Midwife’ is one of the very first English dramas that I watched in the UK.
+I remember how I enjoyed it so much, day after day, that I even felt guilt of some sort.
+And that feeling I couldn’t understand.
+So I started to draw, without any purpose, a series of quite raw images.
 I was deeply moved by the repetition of most women’s hard labours.

 40 pages, 130 x 190 mm, soft cover, 2025